CS-Zuniga/CS-Zuniga.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Industrial Engineering at University of Louisville](https://engineering.louisville.edu/academics/departments/industrial/).
+We are a research group at the [Industrial Engineering at University of Louisville](https://engineering.louisville.edu/academics/departments/industrial/).
 Our aim is the integration of physical and machine learning models to optimize processes and product quality in advanced manufacturing, including electrospinning and additive manufacturing processes.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >